Dead Animal in Your Yard or Attic? You Don't Have to Deal With It Yourself.

 Who picks up dead animals in Michigan?

 Michigan Dead Animal Removal connects Michigan homeowners with licensed wildlife operators for same-day dead animal pickup.
 Public right-of-way carcasses (city streets) are handled by city public works; state routes by Michigan DOT.
 Private property — your yard, attic, walls, crawlspace — is the homeowner's responsibility.
 Same-day pickup in Grand Rapids, Lansing, Flint, Ann Arbor, and Kalamazoo.
-Outdoor recoveries $75–$185; indoor recoveries $200–$600.
-Call (616) 200-6075.
+Outdoor recoveries $300–$400; attic, wall and crawlspace recoveries run higher.
+Call (616) 612-2122.

 How Much Does Dead Animal Removal Cost in Michigan in 2026?